pcouy/drf-nuxt-template/README.md

 This is quite verbose, you should probably create an alias.

 The development front-end will be available at `http://localhost:50080` and all Django URLs will be available under `http://localhost:50080/api`.
 You can get a PostgreSQL shell by running `docker compose exec -u postgres postgres psql {{your_project_name}}db` or using the database name, user and password from `settings_constants.py` with `localhost:55432`.
-The dev servers (both front-end and back-end) will auto-detect changes in the working directory, but you may ocasionally need to run `docker compose restart` after installing new dependencies.
+The dev servers (both front-end and back-end) will auto-detect changes in the working directory, but you may occasionally need to run `docker compose restart` after installing new dependencies.

 When using the `docker-compose.deploy.yml` file, the web server will be available at `http://localhost:50090`.
 Values in `settings_constants.py` are intended make the dev environment run "out of the box", you will want to edit this file when deploying publicly.